Learn-Write-Repeat/Web-Development/wd-cp-2/Readme.md

 2. diffrence between javascript and typescript
 3. diffrence beteeen AngularJS, ReactJS and VueJS
 4. How React actually performs the DOM manipulation
-5. intro to WebPack
+5. intro to WebPack and Babel
+6. Intro to ES6 and ES7 syntax
-6. Intro to functioal component and class based components
+7. Intro to functioal component and class components